mafavaron/FastSonicProc/FastSonic_file_spec.md

 The section contains the following keys:

-Name                          :: String, containing the campaign name.
+* Name: String, containing the campaign name.
-Site                          :: String, containing the name of geographic site where data were collected.
+* Site: String, containing the name of geographic site where data were collected.
-Zr                            :: Height of sonic center from ground zero (in meters; floating point) LandType                      :: Integer, containing land use data:
+* Zr: Height of sonic center from ground zero (in meters; floating point)
-                                    1 = Bare rock, desert, regolite
-                                    2 = Ice, snow
+* LandType: Integer, containing land use data: 1 = Bare rock, desert, regolite; 2 = Ice, snow; 3 = Grassland; 4 = Forest; 5 = Urban.
-                                    3 = Grassland
-                                    4 = Forest
-                                    5 = Urban
 This data is retained for documentation only.
-DataPath                      :: Name of path containing the data (directly, if "TypeOfPath" is "F"; or, in subdir-data form if
-                                 "TypeOfPath" is "M".
+* DataPath: Name of path containing the data (directly, if "TypeOfPath" is "F"; or, in subdir-data form if "TypeOfPath" is "M".
 See next parameter description.
-TypeOfPath                    :: String with values "Flat" or "F" for a flat directory, "Metek" or "M" for YYYYDD subdirs-in-dir.
+* TypeOfPath: String with values "Flat" or "F" for a flat directory, "Metek" or "M" for YYYYDD subdirs-in-dir.
-OperatingSystemType           :: String, containing the name of operating system.
-Possible values are "UNIX" for UNIX/Linux/OSX,
-                                 and "WINDOWS" for Microsoft Windows.
+* OperatingSystemType: String, containing the name of operating system.
+Possible values are "UNIX" for UNIX/Linux/OSX, and "WINDOWS" for Microsoft Windows.

 ## The [Quantities] section

 This section contains a single key:

-* NumberOfAdditionalQuantities  :: Integer, non-negative.
+* NumberOfAdditionalQuantities: Integer, non-negative.

 The actual number of [Quantity_I] sections should match exactly this value.